Anyass3/dmt-integrate/README.md

 ### Serving static frontends

-If app has `index.html` then directory is served statically.
+If app has `index.html` then directory is served statically without SSR.

 ### Special options

-- `dmt integrate --sync` — will only sync directories without building or running `dmt-customize` (if present)

 - `dmt integrate --reset` — will first delete the target app directory if it exists instead of syncing over it